 Both employment and change in control agreements will generally contain provisions relating to enforcement and remedies available to the company for breach by the executive.
 The agreements generally will provide for the rights of the company to seek monetary damages and injunctive relief for breach by the executive.

-Because provisions in employment and change in control agreements may result in adverse tax consequences to the parties, as well as having provisions which may be unenforceable, it is best to utilize the services of a professional to make sure that the agreements comply with applicable law.
+Because provisions in employment and change in control agreements may result in adverse tax consequences to the parties, as well as provisions which having may unenforceable, it is best to utilize the services of a professional to make sure that the agreements comply with applicable law.